b5i/YouTubeKit/README.md

 - [VideoInfosWithDownloadFormatsResponse](https://github.com/b5i/YouTubeKit/blob/3023f4468429f77d57f0e786f0c5b08b9a8dd51b/Sources/YouTubeKit/YouTubeResponseTypes/VideoInfos/VideoInfosWithDownloadFormatsResponse.swift#L18) -> get the infos of a video by ID and the DownloadFormats, consumes more bandwidth than [VideoInfosResponse](https://github.com/b5i/YouTubeKit/blob/1aed7cf4ef662b3ba689ce28f05a8b0f496ed7e6/Sources/YouTubeKit/YouTubeResponseTypes/VideoInfos/VideoInfosResponse.swift#L11) but have an array of DownloadFormat.

+- AutoCompletionResponse -> get autoCompletion suggestions from a text query.

 ## Make requests:
 With YouTubeKit you can make a large variety of requests to the YouTube API, new request types are added often and you can even create your own in [Custom requests/responses](#custom-requests-and-responses).